Jennifer Listgarten

 About me

-Previous focus areas include: machine learning methods for time series alignment and normalization; LC-MS proteomics; statistical genetics methods to correct for confounding factors in GWAS, epigenome-WAS and eQTL studies; problems in immunoinformatics such as HLA class I epitope prediction and HLA allele imputation.
-If you're interested in my statistical genetics work (FaST-LMM or EWASher), please go to this landing page.
+Previous focus areas include: machine learning methods for time series alignment and normalization, including with application to LC-MS proteomics; statistical genetics methods to correct for confounding factors in GWAS, epigenome-WAS and eQTL studies; problems in immunoinformatics such as HLA class I epitope prediction and HLA allele imputation.

 Industry engagements: I also spend some of my time with companies.
 At the moment, these: